ARR8/surface-tools/autorotate/README.md

 # autorotate

 A simple script for automatic screen rotation, using a 3d acceleration sensor.
+Requires root.
 This script does NOT remap your touchscreen to match the new rotation.
 Please run the penmon script from this repository to do this.

 Configuration: